 So it’s a good practice to use only one mobile device with your Fitbit consistently.

 Other methods that help when notifications aren’t showing up on your Fitbit

 The methods above are likely some of the easiest ways to get your Fitbit back in working order.
 However, there are still some others that you can try before giving up.

 Toggle off Text Messages and toggle on message apps

-Some users discovered that if they turned off the Text Message option in the Fitbit app Notifications settings, and instead toggled on the individual messaging apps they used that they then received all their text messages.
+Some users discovered that if they turned off the Text Message option in the Fitbit app Notifications settings and toggled on the individual messaging apps they used, they received all their text messages.

 - Open the Fitbit app, choose your account, and select your Fitbit device.

 - Scroll down and tap Notifications.